bcgov/moh-pidp/infra/crunchydb/README.md

 3. Copy zip files from the old pod to the local directory on your machine.
 In terminal on your local machine, run:

-<code>oc rsync pod-name:remote-directory local-directory</code>
+<code>oc rsync old-pod-name:remote-directory local-directory</code>

 4. Copy zip files from your local directory to the destination pod.

-<code>oc rsync local-directory pod-name:remote-directory</code>
+<code>oc rsync local-directory new-pod-name:remote-directory</code>

 5. Unzip zip files in the destination pod

 <code>gzip -d {outputDirectory/DB_Name.sql.gz}</code>

-6. Restore databases and roles in the destination pod
+6. Restore Roles and Databases respectively in the destination pod

 <code>DROP DATABASE IF EXISTS {DB_NAME}</code>